 The Tidewater Chapter # 6008, USA Dance, Inc. was formed November 3, 1990 as the Tidewater Chapter #608, United States Ballroom Dancers Association (USABDA).

 The Chapter was known as one of the few Chapters that always featured live bands for the Monthly dances.
 This ended for two reasons: the bands were not agreeable to playing the strict tempo required by ballroom dancers and the cost became prohibitive.
-The only live music we now use is our own local Roberto.
+All our dances now use a DJ with recorded music.

 Annual New Year's Dance and Workshops.

 The one constant for the Chapter has been the New Year's Dance and Workshops event.
-This is the venue that supports the losses from the Monthly dances and provides the funding for the Chapter's Youth Dance Scholarship program.
-We just conducted our 21st year for this event.
-It has provided more than $15,000 in scholarships for our young people to help them attain their dance vision.
+This is the venue that supports the revenue received from the Monthly dances and provides the funding for the Chapter's Youth Dance Scholarship program.
+We just conducted our 27th anniversary event.
+The event has provided more than $15,000 in scholarships over the past 6 years for our young people to help them attain their dance vision.

 BENEFITS TO ALL INDIVIDUAL MEMBERS